go-ego/riot/docs/en/segmenter.md

 - When Using is 3 and the Content participle is not empty, the keyword is obtained from the content through the gse participle and through the `""` participle.

 - When Using is 4 and the content participle is not empty, the keyword is obtained from the content through the space participle.

+- When GseMode is true, the Gse participle uses a search pattern to give search engines as many keywords as possible.